 Updates on S&I Framework integration/initiative and FHA Work Steve Wagner

-Steve continues to support the SDC and DAF initiatives; they have not done mapping to the SDC data requirements.
+Steve continues to support the SDC and DAF initiatives; FHIM has not been mapped to the SDC data requirements.

-S&I Has started a couple of new initiatives but so far Steve has not been asked to participate; Steve will reach out to Lauren.
+S&I has started a couple of new initiatives but so far Steve has not been asked to participate; Steve will reach out to Lauren.

-The minutes from last week’s meeting will be distributed to the group once they were complete and will have links to the Process and styling guides.
+The minutes from last week’s meeting will be distributed to the group once they are complete and will have links to the Process and style guides.

 Galen will review the S&I Simplification spreadsheet that Gary has sent him to do mapping to the FHIM; the SDC and DAF initiates will not be as up to date as the rest.